YBD Enterprises, LLC

 We are excited to announce that we are now offering ONLINE group Karate lessons.
 Many of our students have already started their online Karate classes, and they have been wonderful!

 We are currently offering two classes.
 Both are held on Tuesday and Thursday’s.
 Beginners to intermediates meet for the “TIGER” class at 5:30pm, and the intermediate to advanced meet for the “DRAGON” class at 6:30pm.
+For our online students, we are also offering a monthly private session, as well as an outdoor group session.

 Benefits of online Karate during social distancing: